apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/backup-and-restore/full-file-backup-and-restore.md

 ---
-title: Full file backup and restore for MySQL
+title: Full file backup and restore for MongoDB
-description: How to back up and restore full files for MySQL
+description: How to back up and restore full files for MongoDB
-keywords: [full file backup and restore, mysql]
+keywords: [full file backup and restore, mongodb]
 sidebar_position: 3
 sidebar_label: Full file backup and restore
 ---